 - 2 tbs light brown sugar packed

-- 4 teas apple cider vinegar
+- 4 tsp apple cider vinegar

 - 1 tbs Dijon mustard

-- 1/2 teas vanilla
+- ½ tsp vanilla

-- 1/8 teas cayenne
+- ⅛ tsp cayenne

-- 4 8 – 10 oz bone in pork chops about 1" thick
+- 4 8 – 10 oz bone in pork chops about 1″ thick

 - salt and pepper

-- 2 teas vegetable oil
+- 2 tsp vegetable oil

 - 1 tbs unsalted butter

-In a small bowl, whisk the bourbon (or whiskey if using), cider, sugar, 2 teas vinegar, mustard, vanilla, and cayenne.
+- In a small bowl, whisk the bourbon (or whiskey if using), cider, sugar, 2 teas vinegar, mustard, vanilla, and cayenne.

 - Place the chops in the skillet 2 at a time and cook until well browned, about 6 to 8 minutes on each side.

 - Reduce the heat to low and add any juices from the chops to the pan, along with the remaining 2 teas vinegar, and butter.

-Return the chops to the pan, and flip to coat.
+- Return the chops to the pan, and flip to coat.

-Allow the chops to rest for 5 minutes in sauce before serving.
+- Allow the chops to rest for 5 minutes in sauce before serving.